gr2m/github-project/CONTRIBUTING.md

    - organization_projects: 'admin',
    - pull_requests: 'write'

+In either case, create a new project (beta) and add the following fields:

+- Text (type: text)
+- Number (type: number)
+- Date (type: date)
+- Single Select (type: single select) with options: "One", "Two", "Three"

 Then copy the `.env.example` file to `.env` and fill in the values.

 Then you can record fixtures for all tests in `test/recorded/*` using